eandualem/abtest-mlops/README.md

   - `df_helper`: helper class for reading csv and saving csv files

 ### Test
-  - There are two tests inside the tests folder.
+  - There is a test file for df_helper inside the tests folder.

 ### Travis CI
   - The file .travis.yml contains the configuration for Travis.